-Neural Magic at SXSW: What’s Wrong with AI Computing?
+Neural Magic is Coming to SXSW 2020: What’s Wrong with AI Computing?

 What are you doing on March 19th of this year?

 We’ll be at SXSW in Austin, TX, and our very own CEO Nir Shavit will be giving a talk!
 If you’ll be at SXSW, we hope to see you at his talk.

 Nir will be speaking on the topic of how we can balance the computing and data processing needs of artificial intelligence with the real-world constraints presented by hardware.